inmanta/inmanta-core/docs/glossary.rst

         A resource has attributes that express the desired value of a property of the resource it represents in the infrastructure.
-For example the :inmanta:attribute:`mode<std::File.mode>` attribute of the the :inmanta:entity:`std::File`
+For example the :inmanta:attribute:`memory_mb<vcenter::VirtualMachine.memory_mb>` attribute of the the :inmanta:entity:`vcenter::VirtualMachine`
         resource.
-This attribute indicates the desired permissions of a UNIX file.
+This attribute indicates the memory size of a virtual machine.

         A resource needs to have a unique identifier in an environment.
 This identifier needs to be derived from attributes of the resource.
 This ensures that the orchestrator can (co-)manage existing resources and allows quick recovery of the orchestrator in failure conditions.
 This unique identifier consists of multiple fields.
-For example, ``std::File[vm1,path="/etc/motd"]`` This id contains the type of the resource, the name of the :term:`agent` and the unique id with its value for this resource.
+For example, ``vcenter::VirtualMachineFromTemplate[lab,name=srv_test]`` This id contains the type of the resource, the name of the :term:`agent` and the unique id with its value for this resource.
 The resource designer determines how this id is derived.

         The fields in the id are:

         * The first field is the type of the resource.
-For example: ``std::File``
+For example: ``vcenter::VirtualMachineFromTemplate``
         * The second field is the name of the agent that manages/groups the resource.
-For example: the name of the machine on  which the file is defined ``vm1``
+For example: the name of the vcenter cluster on which the virtual machine is defined ``lab``
         * The third field is the identifying attribute and the value of this attribute.
-For example: the ``path`` of the file uniquely identifies a file on a machine.
+For example: the ``name`` of the virtual machine uniquely identifies a virtual machine on a vcenter cluster.

     module
         A :term:`configuration model` consists of multiple configuration modules.
 A module provides